We earn commissions using affiliate links.

 When looking for a good Twitter bot for a company, we need to consider the company’s needs.
 So, we’ll need to ask ourselves how much time we can devote to our social media.

-So, let’s see what the best Twitter bot service on our list can do for a company’s social media presence.
+So, let’s see what the best Twitter bot service on my list can do for a company’s social media presence.

 - Supports many social media accounts

 - All original posts

 - You’ll need to download their app to use it

 - It has to be running on your computer or Virtual Private Server at all times